Datronizer/sheridan-vault/semester-2/java-oop-prog23863/concepts/Conditionals (if-else).md

 If you're thinking what I'm thinking, and you have problem reading things (also me), you'd think this is a bad idea because it clutters up the code.
 You know what I think is good?
 Don't stack the evals and just negate the inverse of the eval i.e. `(1 + 1 >= 2)` is equivalent to `!(1 + 1 < 2)`
 ## Logical operators
 Oh boy, "logic", don't that sound familiar?
 Yes it is.
-We talked about this in great detail in [[Boolean Algebra]], so we'll just briefly look at some operators that exist in most languages.
+We talked about this in great detail in [[concepts/math/Boolean Algebra]], so we'll just briefly look at some operators that exist in most languages.
 - `&&` (AND)
 - `||` (OR)
 - `!` (NOT)